cashubtc/nutshell/README.md

 pip install cashu
 ```

 To update Cashu, use `pip install cashu -U`.
 If you have problems running the command above on Ubuntu, run `sudo apt install -y pip pkg-config libpq-dev`.
+On macOS, run `brew install postgresql`.

 You can skip the entire next section about Poetry and jump right to [Using Cashu](#using-cashu).